Bernardo-ive/fusionauth-theme-helper/README.md

+# it is using tailwiddcss for styling
+all styles added to input.css will be pushed to the theme

+run ./watch.sh to have changes uploaded automatically run pnpm watch:tailwind to have tailwind process input.css into /tpl/stylesheets.css

+load the auth page and refresh after doing changes

+todo:
+- maybe automate the tailwind build process into the watch.sh script
+- add all watch script to trigger from scripts in package.json

 # Theme helper

 This repository has tools to help with FusionAuth theme management.
 It offers syncing to and from your local system.
 It also has a tool to compare between two themes, which is useful when upgrading FusionAuth.